luxfi/LPs/LPs/lp-0900-impact-framework-theory-of-change.md

 ### Mission

-Build blockchain infrastructure that democratizes access to financial services, enables transparent governance, and creates measurable positive outcomes for communities worldwide.
+Build blockchain infrastructure that democratizes access to financial services, enables transparent and creates measurable positive outcomes for communities worldwide.

 ### Theory of Change Model